manubot/rootstock/webpage/README.md

 The `deploy.sh` script run during continuous deployment creates the `.ots` files.
 There is a delay before timestamps get confirmed by a Bitcoin block.
 Therefore, `.ots` files are initially incomplete and should be upgraded at a later time, so that they no longer rely on the availability of a calendar server to verify.
-`webpage.py`, which is run during continuous deployment, identifies files matched by `webpage/v/**/*.ots` and attempts to upgrade them.
+`manubot webpage`, which is run during continuous deployment, identifies files matched by `webpage/v/**/*.ots` and attempts to upgrade them.
 You can also manually upgrade timestamps, by running the following in the `gh-pages` branch:

 ```sh